ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 details of the virtual server instances that are created for your instance group.
 For example, specify the profile (vCPU and memory), image, attached volumes, and network interfaces for the image template.
 All of the virtual server instances that are created for an instance group use the instance template that is defined in the instance group.

+All resources that are defined in an instance template must all be in the same resource group as the instance group.
+{: tip}

 To create an instance template, complete the following steps.
 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Auto scale > Instance templates**.